 Some people call them conversational surveys.
-Some refer to them as chatbot surveys.
+Some refer to them as chat surveys or even chatbot surveys.
 Whatever you call them, market research platforms that capture conversational feedback are set to disrupt the future of our industry.

 Here’s a quick overview of what you need to know about conversational surveys.

 Conversational surveys (or "chat surveys" or simply "chats") are programmed, mobile-first surveys hosted through web browsers and distributed via social media networks (such as Instagram), SMS and mobile messaging apps.

 Market researchers use conversational surveys to capture quant and qual data, as well as video feedback.
 Unlike traditional online surveys, these surveys use plain language as well as emojis, GIFs, photos, videos and memes to deliver a more conversational experience to research participants.

 In addition to "chattifying" the questionnaire, conversational surveys feature a user experience that looks and feel like a text message to a loved one rather than a formal, test-like survey.

 Are conversational surveys just for B2C research?
 Not really.
 This approach of getting customer insights is also applicable to B2B market research studies.
 After all, B2B participants are still people!
 The tone can be adopted for your brand's unique personality and the audience you want to reach.